rrazgriz/RATS/.github/README.md

 ## Features

+Compatibility: Disable all Animator window patches

 ### New Options

+- Customize Animator graph grid background
+- Hold Ctrl to disable state snapping (or disable snapping by default)
-- Change default state Write Defaults setting
+- Change Write Defaults setting for new states
-- Change default Layer Weight to 1
+- Change Layer Weight to 1 on new layers
-- Change default Transition Exit/Transition time to 0
+- Change Transition Exit/Transition time to 0 on new transitions
 - Show extra labels on animation states
   - Animation clip/BlendTree name
   - `B` if a state has State Behaviors